-Parental mental health and children's adjustment: the quality of marital interaction and parenting as mediating factors.
+Parental mental health and children's adjustment: The quality of marital interaction and parenting as mediating factors

 Research has put emphasis on the process of transmission of mental-health problems from parents to children.
 This study examines the specificity of the interpersonal relationships mediating these symptoms.